 1 I am [state deponent’s relationship to the creditor(s), e.g., ‘the creditor’, ‘(name), one of the creditors’, ‘a director of the creditor’, ‘a director of (name), one of the creditors’] in respect of *a debt of $[amount]/*debts totalling $[amount] owed by [name of debtor company] to *it/*them relating to [state nature of debt, or debts, ensuring that what is stated corresponds with the description of the debt, or debts, to be given in the proposed statutory demand with which this affidavit is to be served on the debtor company].

-2 [If the deponent is not the creditor, state the facts entitling the deponent to make the affidavit, e.g. ‘I am authorised by the creditor(s) to make this affidavit on its/their behalf].
+2 [If the deponent is not the creditor, state the facts entitling the deponent to make the affidavit, e.g. ‘I am authorised by the creditor(s) to make this affidavit on its/their behalf’].

 3 [State the source of the deponent’s knowledge of the matters stated in the affidavit in relation to the debt or each of the debts, e.g. ‘I am the person who, on behalf of the creditor(s), had the dealings with the debtor company that gave rise to the debt’, ‘I have inspected the business records of the creditor in relation to the debtor company’s account with the creditor’].